scienceLabwork/AutoCaptcha/README.md

   The owner isn't responsible for any cause.
 This project is designed to show what CV i.e Text Recognition library can you do.

 # Installation Guide
-* Copy and pate this link in Terminal or CMD
+* Copy and pate this in Terminal or CMD
 `git clone https://github.com/scienceLabwork/AutoCaptcha`